pedronveloso/android-digital-frame/README.md

 ## Contributing: Join Our Journey! 🌟

-Your contributions can help keep Android Digital Frame thriving.
+Your contributions can help keep Android Digital Photo Album thriving.
 Whether through code, feedback, or sponsorship, your support is invaluable.

 - You can find a link to my Ko-fi page here on the GitHub page.
 This is a great way to support the project by doing a one-time or recurring donation.